DuendeInexistente/Cirque/ShortStories/thievesdreams.md

 No, bad.
 Don’t be happy about that.

  “My lovely flank would snap your dick in half.”
-She was the one pushing her face onto his this time, her tone so crude even the stallion was taken aback by it.
+She was the one pushing her face onto his this time, her tone so crude and mean even the stallion was taken aback by it.
 He looked back at his friends, who weren’t sure either but egged him forward.

 Was Starry supposed to defend the mare, or to take them to separate timeout corners— Wearing chastity belts for good measure?
 Suddenly exhausted she turned around, unsure of what she’d do next and with a rancid taste lingering in her mouth.

  “Hey!”
 Barked the stallion.
 “You peering on us, huh?”

  “Scram.”
-Starry wasn’t sure if they’d said that out loud and didn’t particurarly care, feeling the rancid taste turn stronger and a fever rising suddenly… maybe the oil before was bad, but their thought was interrupted when a hoof landed on their withers.
+Starry wasn’t sure if they’d said that out loud and didn’t particularly care, feeling the rancid taste turn stronger and a fever rising suddenly… maybe the oil before was bad, but their thought was interrupted when a hoof landed on their withers.

 She took the hoof and pulled on it without thinking, pressing whoever had done it against her forehead painfully for both, their snouts so close to each other they might as well have kissed.